The Top Most Beautiful Japanese Castles You Must See

 3. Nijo Castle:

 Nijo Castle, which is surrounded by Kyoto’s cultural beauty, is a memorial to the authority and height of Japan’s royal family.
-Built in early 17th century, this architectural wonder offers visitors complete journey through Japan’s rich history with its amazing gates, complex interiors decorated with described artwork, and beautifully maintained gardens, all of which display the beauty of the Edo period.
+Built in the early 17th century, this architectural wonder offers visitors a complete journey through Japan’s rich history with its amazing gates, complex interiors decorated with described artwork, and beautifully maintained gardens, all of which display the beauty of the Edo period.

 4. Hikone Castle:

 Situated within the peaceful margins of Shiga Prefecture’s Lake Biwa, Hikone Castle transmits an everlasting beauty and peace.
-Travellers are invited to experience the peace and quiet of Japan’s feudal past as they take in the expansive views of the surrounding environment from this 17th-century masterpiece, which features beautifully preserved stone walls, massive towers, and beautifully manicured gardens.
+Travelers are invited to experience the peace and quiet of Japan’s feudal past as they take in the expansive views of the surrounding environment from this 17th-century masterpiece, which features beautifully preserved stone walls, massive towers, and beautifully manicured gardens.

 5. Kumamoto Castle: